 What is a Flying Minute?

-Flying Minutes are used for capturing board approvals in between board meetings.
+Flying Minutes are used to capture board approvals between board meetings.

 Who can be a host?